| BS-RENDERFLIPDOT(1) | General Commands Manual | BS-RENDERFLIPDOT(1) |

 bs-renderflipdot -i -s 16 \ -f /usr/share/fonts/truetype/unifont.ttf \ -f /usr/share/fonts/truetype/unifont_upper.ttf \ -h flipdot.lab "Hi 👋"

-bs-renderflipdot
+bs-renderflipdot and

-have been written and documented by
+buchstabensuppe have been written and documented by

 sternenseemann